 Research suggests that during COVID-19 young people have been feeling more anxious, depressed and uncertain about their future than older generations.

-The Covid-19 pandemic has had far-reaching implications on health and wellbeing.
+The COVID-19 pandemic has had far-reaching implications on health and wellbeing.
 This is no different for young people.
-Much of the attention of the devastating impacts of Covid has been on older, shielding residents.
-However, in many ways the younger generation has dealt with especially challenging circumstances, unique to their age and stage in life.
+Much of the attention of the devastating impacts of COVID-19 has been on older, shielding residents.
+However, in many ways, the younger generation has dealt with especially challenging circumstances, unique to their age and stage in life.

 In order to evidence the profound impacts of Covid-19 on this age group, we surveyed 48 young people (under 24 years old) in Camden who represent the diversity of the borough.

 The family-wide impacts of job loss and financial stress

 Compared to the results shown in our October 2020 ‘Life in Lockdown’ report, which surveyed on average an older group of residents, this younger age group reported consistently higher levels of COVID-19 related concerns.

 For example, 23% of responders from the previous report were worried about finances or job security due to the pandemic.
 Yet almost two-thirds of young people said they were worried about ‘my personal finances or my family’s personal finances’ and three in five were concerned about ‘my job security or my family member’s job security.’